Integral closures of powers of sums of ideals: Introduction

-Specific classes of ideals satisfying the condition in Theorem \ref{thm.BinomialExpansion} include those of squarefree monomial ideals $I$ with $I^{(k)} = \overline{I^k}$ (for instance, normally torsion-free squarefree monomial ideals, as in \cite{MT2021}).

 Having a binomial expansion as in (\ref{eq.binIC}) for $\overline{(I+J)^k}$ allows us to estimate important algebraic invariant, such as the depth and the regularity, of $S/\overline{(I+J)^k}$.
-Particularly, we give precise formulas for the depth and regularity of $S/\overline{(I+J)^k}$ in terms of those of the integral closures of powers of $I$ and $J$, under the assumption of Theorem \ref{thm.BinomialExpansion}.
+Particularly, we exhibit explicit formulas for the depth and regularity of $S/\overline{(I+J)^k}$ in terms of those of the integral closures of powers of $I$ and $J$, under the sufficient conditions in Corollaries \ref{thm.BinomialExpansion} and \ref{cor.bin_jump}.
 Such formulas for the ordinary and symbolic powers of $(I+J)$ were given in \cite{HNTT2020, HTT2016, NV2019}.
 A formula for the integral closure of powers of $(I+J)$ would be desirable, for instance, as stated in \cite{MV2021}.